 Do The Very Thing That Scares You

 I’m learning as I go . . . how to backpack and how to write about my adventures.
-Now that I’ve written three mysteries, Rim to Rim–Death in the Grand Canyon, Wolf Pack-Mystery on Isle Royale, and Gator Bait-A Tennis Team Mystery, I call myself an author.
+Now that I’ve written four mysteries, Rim to Rim–Death in the Grand Canyon, Wolf Pack-Mystery on Isle Royale, Gator Bait-A Tennis Team Mystery, and Killer Serve.
+I call myself an author.
 The novels are available on Amazon in Kindle and in paperback.
-Barnes and Noble carries the books in the Nook format, and I’m celebrating the books’ placements in an actual store, Centuries & Sleuths Bookstore, Forest Park, IL.

 Though I’ve always loved the out-of-doors, I started backpacking in 2005 at an advanced age.
 I began my first novel to fictionalize and jazz up my adventures.
 Before that, I was stuck indoors running a video surveillance business for 28 years with my husband whom I married in 1969.
 After we sold the company to a British corporation, we were free to follow our dreams –– mine being camping, hiking, canoeing, tennis, and writing.